Crossworlds

 “Find me!” a muffled voice called back.

 Soft laughter came from Amber’s room.
 Ellie opened the door.
-“Now where is Gabrielle?” she said loudly, looking around.
+“Now, where is Gabrielle?” she said loudly, looking around.
 The clothes in the closet shifted a little.
 “Where could she be?”
 She got down on her hands and knees, making a show of searching under the bed.
 “Not here.”
-She stood up again and began pacing the room.
+She stood up again, and began pacing the room.
 “Well, she’s not going to get any lemonade if she doesn’t come out soon.
 I’ll just look…” She moved toward the closet, “…in here!”

 Before she pushed any of the clothes aside, Gabrielle jumped out of the closet and tackled her to the floor.
 “Got you!” she exclaimed.
 “Mommy made lemonade?
 Let’s go!”
-She got up and tugged at Ellie’s arm.
+She got up, and tugged at Ellie’s arm.

-“Alright, I’m coming!”
+“All right, I’m coming!”
 Ellie said, getting to her feet.

 “Race you!”